About the Journey...

 I will be forever grateful for the kindness and generosity of the hundreds of people who came together from around the world to make my shot at SDR possible.
 Walk with Wish is a testament to the collective power of hope, community, and perseverance in making dreams come true - if you're willing to put in the work to make them happen!

 I am choosing to share my story with CP...and my journey to and through SDR... so that it may help others who are also traveling this same path.
-Adulthood with Cerebral Palsy spasticity can be frustrating, isolating and seemingly full of dead ends... but it doesn't have to be this way!
-Discovering SDR has renewed my sense of hope and possibility for that much brighter, more mobile, and fully independent future that I seek.
+Aging with Cerebral Palsy spasticity can be a frustrating, often isolating experience fraught with roadblocks and dead ends.
+But for those who are candidates for this surgery, your story doesn't have to unfold this way!
+Discovering SDR gave me my spark back, allowing me to work once more for that brighter, more mobile, and fully independent future that I seek.
 So if my experience might help light the way forward for others facing similar circumstances, this would be my greatest joy.

 Thank you for stopping by and for reading this far.
 Feel free to reach out with kind questions if you're curious....or, if I can help you along in the journey, somehow.